nimakarimipour/WALAWiki/Getting-Started.md

 ### Dynamic Load-time Instrumentation Library for Java Dila

 -   Dila uses customized class loading for instrumenting the byte code of a program before it is executed.
-During the execution of an instrumented program dynamic program representations, such as call graphs, are created, which can be used for various program analyses. [[Getting started with Dila]].
+During the execution of an instrumented program dynamic program representations, such as call graphs, are created, which can be used for various program analyses.
+[Getting started with Dila](http://wala.sourceforge.net/wiki/index.php/GettingStarted:wala.dila).